End-Of-Life Financial Assistance

-Often, when a needy senior citizen passes in a care center, the financial burden of a burial, cremation, or any type of service becomes the responsibility of the family and relatives left behind.
+Often, when a needy senior citizen passes in a care center, the financial burden of burial, cremation, or any type of service becomes the responsibility of the family and relatives left behind.

 What Services Are Available?

-If a loved one has passed without any savings, there are a few options for families who need assistance in paying for services.
+If a loved one has passed without any savings, there are a few options for families who need assistance paying for services.
 Some things to consider are:

-Estate/Property – Although the deceased may have had invested in property, if a will was not created, it may take a very long time to release the funds of an estate or property.
+- Estate/Property – Although the deceased may have had invested in the property, if a will was not created, it may take a very long time to release the funds of an estate or property.

-Funeral Loans/Credit Financing – If none of the above applies, find out if the funeral home/cremation service offers loans.
+- Funeral Loans/Credit Financing – If none of the above applies, find out if the funeral home/cremation service offers loans.
 However, funeral homes usually ask for payment upfront because funeral service providers have to be paid first.

-State of Residence – If there is no one else to shoulder the expenses of the deceased, the local government will help, but with minimal options.
+- State of Residence – If there is no one else to shoulder the expenses of the deceased, the local government will help, but with minimal options.

 Cremation allows families to have a memorial without paying for burial plots or embalming.
-In fact, the scattering of the ashes in a beloved place or keeping the urn at home can be one of the most meaningful ways to celebrate the deceased’s person’s life.
+In fact, the scattering of the ashes in a special place or keeping the urn at home can be one of the most meaningful ways to celebrate the deceased’s person’s life.

-You do not have to worry about excessive costs because a pre-planned National Cremation Society cremation service locks in today’s rates.
+You do not have to worry about high costs because a pre-planned National Cremation Society cremation service locks in today’s rates.
 Pre-planning cremation is truly a priceless gift for our surviving family and relatives.